Navid200/xDrip/docs/Nightscout/FreeDNS.md

 Go to [Subdomains](https://freedns.afraid.org/subdomain/).
 Add.

-You can see that under "Domain", you have only 7 options.
-Instead of using one of those, it is best to do what is suggested [here](./FD_Domains.md).
+Under "Domain", you have 7 options.
+Instead of using one of those, it may be best to do what is suggested [here](./FD_Domains.md) if you experience problems reaching your subdomain at work or school.
+If you don't experience any issues at work or school, using one of the 7 main domains may be better to avoid the possibility of the domain going down at some point in the future.
+In that case, you can resolve the problem by creating a new subdomain and [switching to it](./ChangeHostname.md).

 After having selected a public domain, please proceed with the following.

 Enter a subdomain name.
 Under the image, enter text (capital) to capture the image you see.
 You can change the image if it's not clear.